-Both the X-M1 and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the X-M1 and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D5200 was replaced by the Nikon D5300, while the X-M1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Nikon D5200 Manual.
+Further information on the features and operation of the X-M1 and D5200 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Nikon D5200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-M1 or the Nikon D5200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Fujifilm X-M1:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Faster burst: Shoots at higher frequency (5.6 vs 5 flaps/sec) to capture the decisive moment.

 - More compact: Is smaller (117x67mm vs 129x98mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 225g or 41 percent) and hence easier to carry around.

 - More legacy lens friendly: Can take a broad range of non-native lenses via adapters.